 Child Protection Training

-As a requirement under the Texas Education Code § 51.976, all individuals in a position involving contact with participants at a campus program for minors must complete a training and examination program on sexual abuse and child molestation.
+As a requirement under the Texas Education Code § 51.976, all individuals in a position involving contact with participants at a university youth programs must complete a training and examination program on sexual abuse and child molestation.
 The Texas A&M University System created an online training that meets the requirements of the Education Code and has been approved by the Texas Department of State Health Services.
-All Texas A&M University CPM program staff members must complete this training.
+All Texas A&M University UYP program staff members must complete this training.

 Access Child Protection Training